Arthur struggled as a youth.

 Arthur delighted in the privacy of his own studio apartment where he could appreciate peace and quiet any time of day.

 But it wasn’t just the living surroundings that had improved for Arthur.
 He also appreciated all the help he got from VOA-Greater New York staff.

 “If you need anything,” he says, “they will help.”
 Whether that means getting assistance with food stamps, references for medical services, or advice about family problems, the staff at Salyer House are there.

 Since he has arrived at the program, Arthur has developed strong relationships with many of the program’s staff, including the director, Kim Summers.
 “There is just something special about that lady,” Arthur explains.

 He was especially appreciative one recent winter afternoon when Ms. Summers took time out of her busy schedule to help Arthur fill out the form for a money order.
 “She was so patient,” he said.

-Now that Mr. Kitchens is settled at Salyer House, he is happier than he has ever been before in his life.
+Now that Arthur is settled at Salyer House, he is happier than he has ever been before in his life.
 When asked what he likes most about VOA-Greater New York, he sums it up in two simple, declarative sentences: “The staff don’t look down on you.
 They treat you like family.”